Operation Toan Thang III: May

 On 25 May at 13:30 mechanized infantry of the 1st Brigade, 1st Infantry Division engaged an enemy force 5 mi west-southwest of An Lộc killing 29 PAVN for losses of two U.S. killed.
 At 12:10 a UH-1 was hit by ground fire 6 mi west of Lai Khê.
 At 15:20 a unit of the 2nd Brigade, 1st Cavalry Division sweeping an area 15 mi southeast of Katum engaged an entrenched enemy force killing eight.
-A search of the bunker complex found 148 107/122mm rockets, 68 tons of rice and 10 tons of salt.
+A search of the bunker complex found 148 107/122 mm rockets, 68 tons of rice and 10 tons of salt.
 On 26 May at 13:45 mechanized infantry of the 2nd Brigade, 25th Infantry Division operating with RF forces sweeping an area 2.5 mi northwest of Củ Chi engaged an enemy force killing 16 PAVN/VC and capturing 11 individual and two crew-served weapons.
 At 19:45 an OH-6 was shot down 7 mi east of Dầu Tiếng.

 On 27 May at 08:15 a unit of the 1st Brigade, 1st Infantry Division air assaulted into a landing zone 2 mi northwest of Sông Bé and were immediately engaged by enemy forces.
 Mechanized infantry later arrived and the enemy withdrew at 11:20 with unknown losses; U.S. losses were one killed.
-At 10:00 a unit of the U.S. Navy River Detachment 512 operating on canals 12 mi southwest of Củ Chi found a 2 ton munitions cache hidden in 55 gallon drums.
+At 10:00 a unit of the U.S. Navy River Detachment 512 operating on canals 12 mi southwest of Củ Chi found a 2-ton munitions cache hidden in 55 gallon drums.
 At 17:30 a unit of the 3rd Brigade, 9th Infantry Division sweeping an area 6 mi north-northwest of Tân An engaged an enemy force killing 20 PAVN/VC and capturing eight AK-47s; U.S. losses were three killed.
 An OH-6 was shot down in Hậu Nghĩa Province.
 On 28 May at 10:30 a unit of the 11th ACR sweeping an area 9 mi southeast of Xuân Lộc engaged an entrenched enemy force.
 The ARVN 52nd Regiment, 18th Division reinforced and the battle continued until 16:00 resulting in 18 PAVN/VC killed and four individual weapons captured; U.S. losses were one killed, there no ARVN losses.
 At 12:35 a reconnaissance unit from the 3rd Brigade, 9th Infantry Division engaged an enemy force 8 mi north-northeast of Tân An, the battle continued until 19:00 resulting in 23 PAVN/VC killed and five U.S. killed.